-Plan: The Village of Hussar and Wheatland County Intermunicipal Development Plan.
+Plan: The Village of Rockyford and Wheatland County Intermunicipal Development Plan.

-Plan Area: The lands defined in this document on Map 2: IDP Plan Area noted as "Plan Area" and those properties within the Village adjacent to the IDP Plan Area boundary to which the policies of this document pertain.
+Plan Area: The lands defined in this document on Map 1: IDP Plan Area noted as "Plan Area" and those properties within the Village directly adjacent to the IDP Plan Area shared boundary.